By Zach Oakes

 I like to think of the combination of these metrics as the Expected Value or Expected Edge of a trade, but more on that later.
 First — some general info on Win Rate x WL.
 Different kinds of systems tend to utilize very different ‘styles’ here, and there are all kinds of grey areas in between these ‘styles’.

-Trend Following or Momentum tends to go for a 30-50% Win Rate, with a WL of > 1, ideally 1.5 or 2.0, but in some cases as high as 4 or 5 (meaning the average win is 4 or 5x larger than the average loss).
+Trend following strategy or Momentum trading system tends to go for a 30-50% Win Rate, with a WL of > 1, ideally 1.5 or 2.0, but in some cases as high as 4 or 5 (meaning the average win is 4 or 5x larger than the average loss).